stanlry/gopolling/README.md

 })
 ```
 #### Event Listener
-Listen to event when request made and reply immediately if needed
+Listen to event when request was made and reply immediately.
+The reply message will only notify the client who
+make the request
 ```go
 // subscribe listener
 mgr.SubscribeListener(roomID, func(ev gopolling.Event, cb *gopolling.Callback){